-At that time, I was also reconnecting to what I was always listening to as a child.
+At that time I was also reconnecting to what I was always listening to as a child.
 Soul music.
 Marvin Gaye.
 Sly Stone.
 Stevie Wonder.
-This was the music that dominated AM radio and unknowingly creeped into my young bones.
-And then there was the music of Burt Bacharach that pointed me to Brazil and the sounds of Antonio Carlos Jobim, Joao Gilberto, and Milton Nascimento.
+This was the music that dominated AM radio and unknowingly crept into my young bones.
+And then there was the music of Burt Bacharach.
+He pointed me to Brazil and the sounds of Antonio Carlos Jobim, Joao Gilberto, and Milton Nascimento.

 It’s now 2023 and I have been a professional musician, in one way or another, for most of my life.
 I have made a number of full-length albums and a few EP’s: “Lust For Wanda” (1998), “Ping!”
 (2000), Empress Polecat (EP 2003),“Marc Teamaker” (2003),

 “Tomorrow’s Today – Volume 1 and 2” (EP’s 2008/9).
 In 2017 I released and album called “Random Acts of Commandment,” under the name of Albany Park Wirephoto